beteko/tutorials-design-prod-ready-apis/docs/chapters/chapter_3.md

 :house: [Overview](../../README.md)

 Formerly known as Swagger specs (v2.0.0) Open API  Specification (OAS) is a standard used to document a Restful APIs.
-It is representated in JSON or YAML  and has a well-defined structure that evolves according to the version.
+It is represented in JSON or YAML  and has a well-defined structure that evolves according to the version.

 ## OpenApi Specs Structure